Phone lines – the options have changed

-Please can we ask you PHONE us to make an appointment if you need to speak to a clinician rather than sending an e-mail.
+Please can we ask you PHONE us to make an appointment if you need to speak to a clinician rather than sending an e-mail or text message.
 We can discuss your needs and book an appointment for you.

 111 is the NHS non-emergency number.
 It’s fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.
 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you.

 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 Open from 8am until 8pm daily, for PRE BOOKED APPOINTMENTS ONLY.